May I schedule an appointment to talk with an admissions counselor?

 What is a background check?

 The College is committed to providing a safe environment for students, faculty and staff.
-In light of recent events on college campuses, we have engaged Evolution Consulting, LLC to perform background checks on all incoming students.
+We have engaged Evolution Consulting, LLC to perform background checks on all incoming students.
+You will receive a “Background Clearance Authorization” form with your acceptance letter.
 Students must have a clear background check in order to register for classes.